 Tawaf al Wida

-Tawaf al-wida or the farewell tawaf which is performed when returning back from Mecca, is mustahab amal.
-Tawaf e Kaaba is the most rewarding act at the Masjid al Haram.
-So how was it possible that we leave Makkah without doing the Tawaf al wida.
+Tawaf al-wida or the farewell tawaf which is performed when returning back from Mecca is mustahabb amal.
+Tawaf e Kaaba is the most rewarding activity at the Masjid al-Haram.
+So how was it possible that we leave Makkah without doing the Tawaf al wida?
 While doing the tawaf I prayed for the acceptance of my Hajj.
-I prayed that Allah bless me with another Ziarat of the Holy Kaaba.
+I prayed that Allah blesses me with another Ziarat of the Holy Kaaba.
 It was such a sad feeling to leave the Holy Kaaba.

 We packed our bags and now we had to leave for Madinah.
-Everyone of our Hajj mates were happy and sad at the same time.
+Every one of our Hajj mates was happy and sad at the same time.
 Happy for going to do the Ziarat of Rasool Allah Peace Be Upon Him and sad to leave the Holy Kaaba.
-I will write about the Madina Ziyarat in my other post soon.
+I will write about Madina Ziyarat in my other post soon.
 I recalled all my Hajj experiences while writing this post and enjoyed it.
 I hope you will also love reading it.
 Feel free to ask any questions that you come across in the comments section under this blog post.